 Although the chlorhexidine mouthwash was more widely effective in reducing oral bacteria, the saltwater rinse was as effective as chlorhexidine in decreasing plaque and microbes in the mouth.
 The researchers also noted that a saltwater rinse has other benefits, such as having fewer potential side effects and being easily accessible and affordable.

-Another study found that gargling with salt water may help with oral wound healing.
+Another study found that gargling with salt water

 Using an antibacterial mouthwash may help reduce oral bacteria and plaque, both of which may contribute to the formation of tonsil stones.